Grate-Oracle-Lewot/GrateCrystal/README.md

 # Known Bugs & Issues

 - Occasionally, at random, yours or the opponent's Pokémon will suddenly seem to have minimal effective stats in mid-battle, despite no changes to displayed stat values.
 This is probably a RAM error, but I have no idea how to fix it, or to debug it since it doesn't happen consistently.
 The effect isn't permanent, so your save file won't be ruined, but you'll probably lose the battle if you're the one afflicted.
+Due to the inconsistency, if you try again it probably won't happen again in the same battle.

 - Second types for Pikachu forms may not load in battle.
 Might be related to the above issue.